Ricardo Cirera

 Ricardo Cirera Salse (Os de Balaguer, 1864-Barcelona, August 1932) was a geomagnetist who conducted the first geomagnetic survey of the Philippines and who founded the El Ebro Observatory in Roquetes (1904), Catalonia, Spain.
-He was also involved in the founding of the scientific journal Ibérica.
+He was a member of the Society of Jesus.
+He was involved in the founding of the popular science magazine Ibérica.
+Due to his work Cirera was given the Alfonso XII Grand Cross of Civil Merit by the Infanta Isabel de Borbón on 7 November 1914.